tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/常见问题/昵称头像相关问题_intl_en.md

 There is no relationship chain between you and a stranger.
 If the stranger's profile is changed, the backend will not send notifications, and the stranger's local profile will not be updated.
 It will be updated only when you actively pull the stranger's profile or receive a message from the stranger.
 The message will carry the stranger's latest nickname and profile photo, and the SDK will update them locally after receiving the message.

 ### Why can't the nicknames and profile photos of historical messages be updated?
 Please refer to [optimization 2](#Update) in **Nickname and Profile Photo Update in the Message List**.
 If the local storage does not have the senders' profiles, the nicknames and profile photos of historical messages won't be updated.
-They will be updated only when you actively pulls the senders' profiles.
+They will be updated only when you actively pull the senders' profiles.

-### Why doesn't the SDK actively pull user profiles when conversations are updated or messages are received?
+### Why doesn't the SDK actively pull user profiles when conversations are updated, or messages are received?
 Conversation update and message sending/receiving are both frequent events.
 Synchronizing user profiles every time will cause huge pressure on the client and backend, seriously affecting application performance.
 We don't recommend that you actively pull user profiles in both cases, because it also affects application performance.
 The recommended approach is to pull user profiles when users click on the profile photos of messages.